Fixes for the SSL/TLS handshake failed error for both internet users and site owners

-It’s time for another technical article, today we’re going to discuss the SSL/TLS Handshake Failed error and the ways to fix it.
-Like many SSL error messages, this can be triggered from both the client-side and the server-side, so sometimes it can be fixed by regular internet users and other times it’s indicative of a configuration issue on the website’s part.
+It’s time for another technical article.
+Today, we’re going to discuss the SSL/TLS handshake failed error and the ways to fix it.
+Like many SSL error messages, the SSL handshake error can be triggered from both the client-side and the server-side, so sometimes it can be fixed by regular internet users and other times it’s indicative of a configuration issue on the website’s part.

 Let’s hash it out.